SUSHIL-PU/Employee-Information-System/README.md

 ## Objective :
-The objective of this project is to maintain the details of employees working on a paticular organization.
+The objective of this project is to maintain the detail of employees working on a paticular organization.

 ## Techniques used :